superkkt/cherry/README.md

 ## Quick Start

 You can install Cherry on Docker or natively from source based on your preference.
-Cherry requires MySQL database server.
+Cherry requires MySQL (or MariaDB) database server.

 ### Installing on Docker